 My Motley Fool Stock Advisor Review

-With the Stock Advisor newsletter, they generally send out a few NEW stock recommendations each month.
+With the Stock Advisor newsletter, they generally send out a two NEW stock recommendations each month.
 You will also get updates on previous recommendations, and occasionally a few sell recommendations.
 The emails are short and concise, and if you want to click to get more information, you can read their full analysis.

 This Motley Fool Stock Advisor review is based on my own experience as a subscriber for the last few years.
 My father and uncle have both been subscribers for over a dozen years.
 I have heard both of them brag about the success of their stock portfolios and how a lot of their picks came from the Motley Fool Stock Advisor newsletter.
 Upon a little investigation I saw that the Motley Fool said their Stock Advisor Service was up over 300% compared to the SP500’s 80% as this graphs shows.